What are customer profiles? A complete guide, examples, and free templates

-1. Lead capture forms: Embed a sign-up form into your website and ask site visitors to fill it out with their contact information.
-In exchange, they’ll get access to something, such as a special discount code or a white paper.
-You’ll learn which products or subjects each visitor is interested in while also gathering basic information about them.
+Embed a sign-up form into your website and ask site visitors to fill it out with their contact information.
+In exchange, they’ll get access to something, like a special discount code or a white paper.
+You’ll learn which products or subjects each visitor is interested in while gathering basic information about them.

-2. Surveys: Send surveys to customers who’ve used your product or service (and/or interacted with your support team) to understand what they like and dislike about your offerings.
-You can use that valuable customer feedback to make improvements and build stronger relationships with your audience.
+Send surveys to customers who used your product or service (and/or interacted with your support team) to understand what they like and dislike about your offerings.
+You can use that valuable customer feedback to make improvements and build stronger customer relationships.

-Information collected from communication platforms can show you exactly how consumers are interacting with your brand.
+Information collected from communication platforms can show you how consumers interact with your brand.

-3. Email marketing platforms: Capture data directly from your customer email interactions to inform your targeted marketing.
+Capture data from your customer email interactions to inform your targeted marketing profiling.
 For example, if a client clicks on an email about a specific product they haven’t purchased yet, it might be a sign that it’s time for an upsell.
 Email marketing platforms can also integrate with your CRM software to give you an overall picture of a customer’s engagement level with your brand.

-4. Social media: Are your clients following your social media channels?
-If not, then it’s time to think about how to attract their attention.
+Are your customers following your social media channels?
+If not, think about how to attract their attention.
 Have they liked a lot of your Facebook posts or shared them with their friends?
-Do they regularly respond to your tweets?
-If so, you know they’re loyal fans.
+Do they regularly respond to your business’s tweets?
+If so, you know they’re loyal customers.
 All this information can be merged into a CRM for your marketing team to use.

 Web analytics illustrate how your customers engage with your business online.

-6. Google Analytics: This tool provides deep insights into customer interactions on your website, so you can identify what’s working and what’s not.
-You can see the most popular pages, learn about your audience’s interests, and get a sense of how visitors engage with your site.
+This tool provides deep insights into customer interactions on your website, so you can identify what’s working and what’s not.
+You can see the most popular pages, learn about your audience’s interests, and sense how visitors engage with your site.

-7. Customer accounts: A customer’s registered account on your website or company platform offers basic information (such as name, email, or preferred method of communication).
-If a customer is logged in to their account while they’re browsing your website, you’ll be able to see how they interact with each of your products.
+A customer’s registered account on your website or company platform offers basic information (such as name, email, or preferred method of communication).
+If a customer is logged in to their account while browsing your website, you’ll be able to see how they interact with each of your products.

 Core business tools

-Use these tools to facilitate interactions with customers, learn about their purchases, and gather and house consumer details.
+Use these tools to facilitate customer interactions, learn about their purchases, and gather and house consumer details.

-10. CX platforms: Open, flexible platforms allow you to integrate all your data from different sources into your CRM, giving you a complete picture of the customer.
-When you have the information you need in one place, you’ll have a better idea of how you can build a great customer experience.
+Open, flexible customer service software allows you to integrate all your data from different sources into your CRM, giving you a complete picture of the customer.
+When you have the information you need in one place, you’ll better understand how you can build great customer experiences.